Mos Teutonicus: Process

 The process of Mos Teutonicus began with the cadaver being dismembered to facilitate the next stage in the process, in which the body parts were boiled in water, wine, milk, or vinegar for several hours.
 The boiling had the effect of separating the flesh from the bone.
 The heart and intestines needed to be removed in order to allow for proper transfer of the bones.
 Any residual was scraped from the bones, leaving a completely clean skeleton.
 Both the flesh and internal organs could be buried immediately, or preserved with salt in the same manner as animal meat.
 The bones could then be sprinkled with perfumes or fragrances.
-The bones, and any preserved flesh, would then be transported back to the deceased's home for ceremonial interment.
+The bones and any preserved flesh, would then be transported back to the deceased's homeland for ceremonial interment.

-Mediaeval society generally regarded entrails as ignoble and there was no great solemnity attached to their disposal, especially among German aristocrats.
+Medieval society generally regarded entrails as ignoble and there was no great solemnity attached to their disposal, especially among German aristocrats.

-Prohibition of the practice
+Prohibition

 Although the Church had a high regard for the practice, Pope Boniface VIII was known to have an especial repugnance of Mos Teutonicus because of his ideal of bodily integrity.
-In his bull of 1300, De Sepulturis, Boniface forbade the practice.
+In his bull of 1299, De Sepulturis, Boniface forbade the practice.
 The papal bull issued which banned this practice was often misinterpreted as prohibition against human dissection.
 This may have hindered anatomical research, if anatomists feared repercussions and punishment as a result of medical autopsies, but De Sepulturis only prohibited the act of Mos Teutonicus, not dissection in general (medieval physicians were known to have widely practiced dissection and autopsy, though most had an assistant perform the actual incisions and manipulations of cadavers).
 The practice of Mos Teutonicus eventually stopped in the 15th century.

-Bio-archeological effects

-The process or Mos Teutonicus often did not produce clean cuts during de-fleshing.
-As a result, it is noticed that nobles that had their bodies undergo Mos Teutonicus have cut marks on their bones from the de-fleshing process.
-Mos Teutonicus was also able to preserve the bones of higher class individuals better than lower class individuals.
-The bones would not have been subject to outside elements so there is limited evidence of perhaps chew marking from animals.
-In addition, the bones were not subject to flesh decay and were boiled in either water or wine, preventing further degradation.
-Thus, the bones of higher class individuals were better preserved than lower class individuals.